wikimedia/mediawiki-libs-IDLeDOM/WebIDL.md

   function).
 This name is then [PHP escaped] to resolve conflicts.
 * The method has no arguments.

-In every interface corresponding to a dictionary, the PHP [magic methods](https://www.php.net/manual/en/language.oop5.magic.php) [`__get()`] and [`__isset()`] (and optionally [`__set()`] and [`__unset()`]) should be defined with the following behavior:
+In every class corresponding to a dictionary, the PHP [magic methods](https://www.php.net/manual/en/language.oop5.magic.php) [`__get()`] and [`__isset()`] (and optionally [`__set()`] and [`__unset()`]) should be defined with the following behavior: